cmalek/sungazer/doc/source/index.rst

 Legal
 -----

-This library is not affiliated with SunPower Corporation or SunStrong.
+This library is not affiliated with SunPower Corporation or SunStrong Management, Ha Sunstrong Capital LLC, SunStrong Partners, LLC or SunStrong Capital Holdings, LLC.
 It is a community-driven project that provides a way to interact with the SunPower PVS6 API using Python.

 This documentation and software is published solely for the purpose of enabling interoperability with independently developed monitoring tools, systems, or